playbooks-ai/website/README.md

 - Node.js 18 or later
 - npm or yarn
-- Python 3.8 or later (for running the Playbooks package)
+- Python 3.8 or later (for running the Playbooks AI package)

 ### Installation